 As part of the Authority's 2000 loan agreement with the DWR, the Authority executed a Fiscal Services Agent Agreement with Bank of America to collect monthly deposits for the semi-annual principal and interest payments to DWR.
 The Authority also agreed to accumulate a Reserve Fund equal to at least two semi-annual payments within the first ten years of the repayment period.
-Beginning April 1, 2002, the Authority deposited \$2,710 per month into the Fiscal Services Agent Account and accumulated a \$325,200 reserve over the 10-year period.
+In 2015, Bank of America discontinued offering Fiscal Services Agent services for clients.
+When Zions First National Bank agreed to perform the services, the cash was transferred to accounts at that bank.